-- 18. Outline how the policies and measures included in the updated plan are consistent with Slovakia's Recovery and Resilience Plan, including the RePowerEU chapter. - 19.
-Explain how and by when Slovakia intends to phase out fossil fuel subsidies.
-Explain in more detail how Slovakia plans to phase out solid fossil fuels for power generation by clarifying related commitments and measures. - 20.
-Provide detailed information on the social, employment and skills consequences, or any other distributional impacts, of the climate and energy transition and on the planned objectives, policies and measures to support a just transition.
-Specify the form of support, the impact of the initiatives, the targeted groups and the resources dedicated, taking into account the Council Recommendation on ensuring a fair transition towards climate neutrality21.
-Ensure alignment between the coal phase out timeline outlined in the Territorial Just Transition Plan and the final updated NECP.
-Include, to the extent possible, more elements to provide an adequate analytical basis for the preparation of a future Social Climate Plan, in accordance with Regulation (EU) 2023/95522, including indications on how to assess the challenges and social impacts on the most vulnerable of the emissions trading system for fuel combustion in buildings, road transport and additional sectors, and to identify potential beneficiaries and a relevant policy framework.
-Explain how the policy framework identified in the NECP will contribute to the preparation of Slovakia's Social Climate Plan and how the consistency between the two plans will be ensured. - 21.
-Provide a clear and more detailed overview on how the consultation process enabled participation from all relevant authorities, citizens, and stakeholders, including social partners, in the preparation of both the draft and the final updated plan including information on the timing and duration of the different consultations.
-Provide a summary of the different views detailing the views expressed by different actors, and a summary of how the plan integrates the views expressed during the consultations. - 22.
-Intensify regional cooperation with neighbouring Member States and within the Central and South Eastern Europe energy connectivity High-Level Group, including on interconnectivity, renewables, energy efficiency, and the internal market, taking into account common challenges and shared objectives.
-Describe how Slovakia plans to establish a framework for cooperation with other Member States by 2025, in line with Article 9 of Directive (EU) 2018/2001.
-Pursue efforts to sign the four required bilateral solidarity arrangements for the security of gas supply with its neighbours (Austria, Czechia, Hungary and Poland).
+- 18. Explain in detail how and by when Romania intends to phase out fossil fuel subsidies.
+Explain in more detail how Romania plans to phase out solid fossil fuels for power generation by clarifying related commitments and measures. - 19.
+Provide detailed information on the social, employment and skills consequences, or any other distributional impacts, of the climate and energy transition, and on the planned objectives, policies and measures to support a just transition.
+Specify the form of support, the impact of the initiatives, the targeted groups and the resources dedicated, taking into account the Council Recommendation on ensuring a fair transition towards climate neutrality22.
+Ensure alignment between the coal phase-out timeline outlined in the Territorial Just Transition Plans and the final updated NECP.
+Include, to the extent possible, more elements to provide an adequate analytical basis for the preparation of a future Social Climate Plan, in accordance with Regulation (EU) 2023/95523, including indications on how to assess the challenges and social impacts on the most vulnerable of the emissions trading system for fuel combustion in buildings, road transport and additional sectors, and to identify potential beneficiaries and a relevant policy framework.
+Explain how the policy framework identified in the NECP will contribute to the preparation of Romania's Social Climate Plan and how the consistency between the two plans will be ensured. - 20.
+Ensure inclusive public participation within a reasonable timeframe and broad participation of local authorities and civil society in the preparation of the plan.
+Provide a clear overview on how the consultation process will enable broad public participation from all relevant authorities, citizens, and stakeholders, including social partners, in the preparation of both the draft and final updated plan.
+Provide a summary of the views expressed by different actors, and a summary of how the plan integrates the views expressed during the consultations. - 21.
+Intensify regional cooperation with neighbouring Member States and within the Central and South Eastern Europe energy connectivity High-Level Group, including in the interconnectivity, renewables, energy efficiency, internal market taking into account common challenges and shared objectives.
+Describe how Romania plans to establish a framework for cooperation with other Member States by 2025, in line with Article 9 of Directive (EU) 2023/2413.
+Pursue its efforts to sign the two required bilateral solidarity arrangements for the security of gas supply with its neighbours (Hungary and Bulgaria).